A new nanometre resolution method for probing densification ratio at nanoindentation sites in glass: Unravelling discrepancies in the literature: Experimental

-To circumvent this problem we use the similitude principle described in Section \ref{sec:similitude}.
-We therefore rescale both axes of Fig. \ref{fig:dissolution}, using Eq. \eqref{eq:dim_an_4}, taking the maximum load $P_m$ = 10 mN as a reference.
-Figure \ref{fig:pgs} presents these results.
-It is clear that, in most cases, the data points collapse into a single curve presenting the two regions defined previously.
-However, there are two notable exceptions at low loads of 0.25 and 0.5 mN.
-This is not surprising since, as highlighted in Figure \ref{fig:disp}, for low loads (and hence low displacements), we are not in the similitude regime.
-Shifting data by $\Delta\delta\sim$ 20 nm solves only partially this situation (see Fig. \ref{fig:disp}).
-This situation disappears as the displacement increases.
-In other words, the higher the displacement induced by the indentation and/or the higher the dissolution depth, the closer we are to this similitude regime.
-It is illustrated in Figure \ref{fig:dissolution} that, for high dissolution times (rescaled w.r.t. to the 10 mN reference load), the data from the indentations performed at 0.25 and 0.5 mN will follow the trend of the other loads.
-Nevertheless, we have removed these two data sets from our further analysis.
+We therefore divide all the data (both depth and time) of Fig. \ref{fig:dissolution} a), according to \cref{eq:dim_an_3,eq:dim_an_4}, by the square root of the maximum indentation applied force $\sqrt{P_m}$.
+It is clear from \cref{fig:dissolution} b) that, in most cases, the data points collapse into a single master curve presenting the two regions defined previously.
+However, there are two notable exceptions at low loads of \unit{0.25}\milli\newton\ and \unit{0.5}\milli\newton.
+This is not surprising since, as highlighted in \Cref{fig:disp}, for low loads (and hence low displacements), we are not in the similitude regime anymore because of the roundness and the truncated length of the pyramid.

-Region I was fitted by a least squares linear regression.
-This indicates that, in this region, the increase in dissolution rate is rather homogeneous and is found to be $\Delta\,V$ = 16.7 $\pm$ 0.9 nm/h.
-Region II was fitted by a plateau value of $h^*_D = -$257 $\pm$ 5 nm.
-These fits are superimposed on the data in Figure \ref{fig:pgs} together with confidence intervals (within one standard deviation) shaded for clarity.
-Such a plot allows us to calculate the intercept between the confidence intervals of Region I and Region II to get a confidence interval of the dissolution time required to reach the plateau, i.e. $t_D^*=5.9\substack{+0.8\\-0.7}$ h.
+We have removed these two data sets from our further analysis and plotted $\Delta h_d^*$ with respect to $t^*$ in \cref{fig:cum_depth}.
+Region I was well fitted by a least squares linear regression.
+This indicates that, in this region, the increase in dissolution rate is rather homogeneous and is found to be $\Delta\,V$ = 16.0 $\pm \unit{1.1}\nano\meter\per\hour$.
+Region II was fitted by a plateau value of $\Delta h^*_D$ = -0.96$\pm$ 0.04 $nm/ \mu N^{1/2}$.
+These fits are superimposed to the experimental data in \cref{fig:cum_depth} together with 95\% confidence intervals.
+The confidence band is the confidence region for the correlation equation and the prediction band is the region that contains roughly 95\% of the measurements \cite{Altman2015}.

-These extended results makes us assume that the densification zone (Region I) is rather homogeneous followed by a steep transition to the non-densified zone.
-Hence, we can estimate the depth of the indentation depth corresponding to the plateau of Region II.
-Indeed, knowing the dissolution rate of the free surface (point $A$ in Fig. \ref{fig:schema}) we can estimate the depth dissolved at time $t_D^*$ to be $\delta^*_D \sim -$282 nm.
-By adding the dissolution depth plateau value, $h^*_D$, we find, according to Eq. \eqref{eq:depth}, that the position of the boundary of the densified zone along the vertical axis lies at $p^*_D \sim -$539 nm.
-With respect to $\delta_m$ it gives $\sim$ -1.88.
-All these data are reported in Table \ref{tab:results}.